IsaacBreen/einexpr/README.md

 While `einexpr` is ready for the world, it would seem that the Python ecosystem is not yet ready for `einexpr`.

 `einexpr` is built with first-class support for Python array API standard-conforming libraries.
-This means that `einexpr` will have excellent support for NumPy, PyTorch, TensorsFlow, JAX, and other array libraries.However, since standard is rather new, none of these libraries have finished implementing it yet.
+This means that `einexpr` will have excellent long-term support for NumPy, PyTorch, TensorsFlow, JAX, and other array libraries.
+However, since standard is rather new, none of these libraries have finished implementing it yet.

 Don't worry, though: the devs are probably working on it right now! (e.g. [PyTorch](https://github.com/pytorch/pytorch/issues/58743)).
 Check back soon.